 Three moves, but radical: a, skyrocketing parking prices with revenues poured into public transport.
 Due, a lane dedicated to car sharing and electric vehicles.
 Three, all kinds of incentives for multimodal transport.

 Things?
-Basically the Netflix of travel.
-Subscription services (such as that of the Finnish startup MaaS Global) offer access to buses, trains, taxis, bikes and cars in car sharing for a fixed monthly fee.
+Practically the Netflix of travel.
+Subscription services (like that of the Finnish startup MaaS Global) offer access to buses, trains, taxis, bikes and car sharing for a fixed monthly fee.
 Bingo.

 How far away is this future?

 The limit is political and cultural, as often happens.
-For many people, even the simple fact of owning a car is still too high a value, even if you don't use it.
-It's a snake biting its own tail: car sharing will improve cities, but as long as the cities are so badly done there are authentic urban "deserts" far from the center and poorly served by public transport.
+For many people, even the simple fact of owning a car, even if you don't use it, still has too much value.
+It's a snake chasing its tail: car sharing will improve cities, but as long as the cities are so badly done there are authentic urban "deserts" far from the center and poorly served by public transport.

-For those who live there and go to work there is no alternative to the car: imagine people like this, already forced to waste two hours in traffic every day, also affected by an increase in parking spaces.
+For those who live there and go to work there is no alternative to the car: imagine people like this, already forced to waste two hours in traffic every day, also affected by an increase in parking.

 However, things will change quickly.

 For Generation Z the notion of ownership is not as important as for us previous generations.
-Whether it's a house or music or clothes or cars, they live at ease in an economy in which one really aims to "own" only one thing, the most important of all: one's time.
+Whether it's a house or music or clothes or cars, they are comfortable living in an economy in which the aim is to truly "own" only one thing, the most important of all: one's time.

-Well, it will be the Generation Z that will decree the end of the myth of the car owned.
-Of the "ritual" transition to adulthood with the first car.
-Of the obsession with using a car even to go to the nearby newsagent.
-I can't tell you the year, but certainly those born between 1995 and 2010 will live in one of those neighborhoods I described to you at the beginning.
+Well, it will be Generation Z that will bring about the end of the myth of car ownership.
+Of the "ritual" passage to adulthood with the first car.
+Of the obsession with using a car even to go to the nearby newsstand.
+I can't tell you the year, but certainly those born between 1995 and 2010 will live in one of those neighborhoods I described at the beginning.